Father, Author, Engineer, Entrepreneur

 From the Holland Marsh to Silicon Valley to Sand City

 In 2007 I came to California to find my fortune in Silicon Valley, working for tech companies building communities and helping management understand the needs of their users and workforce.
 That community-building work is what ultimately led me to seek office.
-I completed UC Santa Barbara's Engineering Leadership program in 2024, which deepened my skills in organizational leadership, budget management, and cross-functional collaboration — exactly the skills a city council member needs.
+I completed UC Santa Barbara's Engineering Leadership program in 2024, which deepened my skills in organizational leadership, budget management, and cross-functional collaboration.
+That's exactly what council work requires.

 Local Roots

-In 2022, I organized all of the other short-term rental owners in the city to work together on a permitting process that became one of the better and most business-friendly STR policies in the area.
-Since that ordinance passed, short-term rentals have generated nearly $250,000 in Transient Occupancy Tax (TOT) for Sand City — real revenue that supports city services for all of our residents.
+I've grown the Ocean View BNB from about $15K in gross revenue in 2020 to over $80K by 2025, learning the books, the permits, and the trade-offs firsthand.
+In 2022, I organized the 15 other STR owners in the city to work together on a permitting process that became one of the better and most business-friendly STR policies in the area.
+Since that ordinance passed, short-term rentals have generated nearly $250,000 in Transient Occupancy Tax (TOT) for Sand City, real money that goes directly to city services for all of our residents.

-I'm also an author and creator of the Mia Kingtide ocean adventure book series — chapter books and illustrated picture books written for kids who love the sea.
+I'm also an author and creator of the Mia Kingtide ocean adventure book series, chapter books and illustrated picture books written for kids who love the sea.
 I sell them locally at community events, at the West End, and on Amazon.
-I have been a West End vendor and remain invested in keeping that event and other opportunities available for our artist community — because the West End is one of Sand City's real differentiators.
-I'm a member of the Monterey Peninsula Yacht Club and active in the Brentwood Elementary School Parents Club.
+I have been a West End vendor and remain invested in keeping that event and other opportunities alive for our artist community.
+The West End is one of the things that genuinely sets Sand City apart.
+I'm a member of the Monterey Peninsula Yacht Club, active in the Brentwood Elementary School Parents Club, and involved with the Western Flyer Foundation, which supports marine science, local history, and education outreach on Monterey Bay.

 Mia Kingtide Series